kevin451s/Wordpress-Tutorial/README.md

 ![](http://s3.amazonaws.com/media.skillcrush.com/skillcrush/wp-content/uploads/2015/04/09.png)
   MAMP stands for Macintosh, Apache, MySQL and PHP.
 Basically, it is a free application you can install on your Mac laptop or desktop computer that gives you access to a local Apache server.
 MAMP allows you to build and test WordPress sites offline, entirely on your own computer.

+## How To Install Plugins
+  * Plugins ONLY available with Wordpress.org (not Wordpress.com)
+  * To find a plugin, do a search for 'Wordpress Plugins
+  * The site we used is [Plugins](https://wordpress.org/plugins)
+  * Go to the website for the plugin... in our case it was [JetPack](https://jetpack.com/support/installing-jetpack)
+  * Go to your [Dashboard] (localhost:888/wordpress/wp-admin)
+  * Click on [Plugins | Add New | Install Now](http://localhost:8888/wordpress/wp-admin/plugin-install.php) ... and Voila! you're ready to go!